 Dynamics 365 workflows consist of a series of steps to automate your business process.
 Workflows can either be built-in or custom.

-In this section, you can learn how workflows run in the background or how can they be triggered under certain conditions.
+In this section, you can learn how workflows run in the background or how they can be triggered under certain conditions.
 For example, you can trigger a workflow when a record is created.

 Charts and Dashboards: